periklis/talks/2018-05-09-deep-dive-nixpkgs-bootstrap.md

 1. Check Nix version compatibility
 2. Handle environment impurities
-   - Any `LocalSystem` given by user?
+   - Any Local-/CrossSystem given by user?
    - Any extra configuration available?
    - Any overlays available?
-   - Request for cross compilation?
-3. Boot nixpkgs
+3. Boot stdenv and all packages
-   - Import all nixpkgs libraries
+   - Import nixpkgs libraries
-   - Import all top-level entries
+   - Import top-level entries
    - Boot the stdenv
-   - Fix the whole nixpkgs attr-set
+   - Provide a fix point of nixpkgs incl. stdenv

 ----